Federal Appellate Court Externship - Spring 2017

 If you are interested, please submit SEVEN stapled copies of your application to Jeffrey Bagares by 5pm on Wednesday, November 2nd, 2016 by dropping them off at the Student Services desk on the 5th floor of W&J Warren Hall.
 LATE APPLICATIONS WILL NOT BE ACCEPTED.

 - COVER SHEET (with your Name, Expected Graduation Year, CUID #, Email Address and Telephone Number)

 - YOUR LAW SCHOOL TRANSCRIPT (Unofficial or Official)

 - A WRITING SAMPLE OF 5-10 PAGES

-It is expected that interviews and offers for the externship will take place in early November.
+Interviews and offers for the externship will take place in mid-late April.

 This class is not graded.
 Credit is received upon satisfactory classroom performance and a supervisor’s statement that work completed in chambers was acceptable.
 Enrolled students who want to receive a minor writing credit for this course must complete Registration Services' minor writing credit form.
 Writing credit will be awarded upon receipt of the judge's statement that 25 pages of satisfactory writing was done.